rikuson/forgetist/README.md

 # Forgetist

-Life hacking tool using todoist.
+Life hacking tool using [Todoist](https://todoist.com).

 ## Let's forget the past

+Forgetist simply deletes overdue tasks from [Todoist](https://todoist.com).

 I don't like seeing incomplete tasks which should have done few months ago.
-Forgetist simply deletes overdue tasks from [Todoist](https://todoist.com).
-It only affects to overdue tasks.

 If you just leave it, those tasks are not important in your life.
 Then let's forget it and start brand new day!